netdata/blog/blog/dynatrace-datadog-instana-grafana-netdata.md

 All monitoring providers see the value of providing out of the box experience, but only Netdata so far has applied this across the board, to all the information available.

 All others depend on the users to create custom dashboards and structure them the way they see fit.
-But since Netdata visualizes everything by default, we have to find a way to present everything in a way that users can easily understand and use.
-Our presentation is probably too flat compared to the others, and users occasionally report that Netdata dashboards are overwhelming for them.
+But since Netdata visualizes everything by default, we have to present everything in a way that users can easily understand and use.
+Our presentation today is probably too flat compared to the others, and users occasionally report that Netdata dashboards are overwhelming for them.
 This is our next challenge.
 We need to improve, so that they are more contextual, presenting the information in layers, on a need-to-know basis.
-The good thing with Netdata is that it has a lot more information than the others, so it can go deeper than them.
+The good thing with Netdata is that it has a lot more information than the others, so it can go deeper and broader than them.

 ### Charts & Dashboards